OctoTools: An Agentic Framework with Extensible Tools for Complex Reasoning: Ablation Study

-Additionally, we evaluate our framework using a weaker LLM (\gptmini) as the base engine.
+\paragraph{Using a weaker LLM.} Additionally, we evaluate our framework using a weaker LLM (\gptmini) as the base engine.
 Similar to the analysis with \gpt, we compare \model against the zero-shot and CoT baselines on the validation sets of 16 benchmarks.
 As shown in Figure~\ref{fig:gpt4omini_ours_category_scores_bar_chart}, \model generally outperforms the baselines across all 16 tasks and various categories.
 Task-specific analyses are provided in \S\ref{app:exp_results}.